 It is the proclamation of the events leading up to the redemptive work of Jesus and the continued ministry of his apostles set forth in the written gospel message of the New Testament that is “bring about the obedience of faith for the sake of his name among all the nations” (Rom 1:5, cf. Rom 16:26).
 Paul puts the matter into focus in Romans 10:17 when he sets for the principle of faith: “So faith comes from hearing, and hearing through the word of Christ.”

-The question considered in this piece is focused upon our attitude to Scripture’s application to our lives.
+The question considered in this piece is focused on our attitude to Scripture’s application to our lives.
 We are asking, shall we dictate to Scripture regarding how we ought to live, or will we humbly submit to its teaching?

 God and His Word

 In Scripture, faithfulness to the instruction of God is paramount from both Divine and human vantage points (Hos 4:6; Psa 119).
-From the Divine side, God has often warned his people from adding to, or removing from what He has entrusted humanity with (Deut 4:2; Rev 22:18-19).
+From the Divine side, God has often warned his people from adding to or removing from what He has entrusted humanity with (Deut 4:2; Rev 22:18-19).
 Little wonder, then, that Peter once said that if any one should speak, they should “as one who speaks oracles of God” (1 Pet 4:11).

 When Joshua, the son of Nun, succeeded Moses as the prophetic leadership over Israel and representation of the Lord’s will, God gave him this encouragement:

 Only be strong and very courageous, being careful to do according to all the law that Moses my servant commanded you.
 Do not turn from it to the right hand or to the left, that you may have good success wherever you go.
 This Book of the Law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it.
 For then you will make your way prosperous, and then you will have good success.
 (Josh 1:7-8)